maxlavr/centos-7/keyboard/readme.md

 	> locale -a -v

-		# infomations about this output located in /usr/lib/locale/locale-archive
+		# infomations of this output located in /usr/lib/locale/locale-archive

+	### Change Language and Encoding Temporarily
+		# you should set value for global param LANG
+		# before print current value

+	> echo $LANG

+		# to change for rus for example type:

+	> LANG=ru_RU.utf-8

+		# after type to check:

+	> echo $LANG